dimenwarper/til-about-jobs/README.md

 # Things I've learned about jobs (searching, career strategy, etc)

 Small, discrete tips/bits of info.
 Many are things I'd wish I knew or did in hindsight.
+Drop a PR if you have a good tip or disagree with some of these.

 ## General